Jakub Kresa: Back in the Czech Crown lands

 Following the death of spanish king Charles II in 1700 Kresa went back to Prague.
 He obtained a doctorate in theology at Charles University and also started to teach theology there.
 At the same time he was privately teaching mathematics and was acquiring mathematical apparatus for the Department of Mathematics.
 He was engaged in arithmetic, fractions and logarithms, trigonometry, astronomy, algebra, as well as military architecture.
 One of his private students, Count Ferdinand Herbert, published Kresa's ideas in magazine Acta Eruditorum in 1711.

 Late life

 The Emperor Leopold I appointed Kresa as confessor of his second son, the Archduke Charles.
-He remained in this position after Charles took over the Spanish throne, within the War of the Spanish Succession, and therefore returned to Spain with him (1704–13).
-After nine years in Spain, and the defeat of Charles, Kresa went back to the Czech Crown lands, working with the help of Karel Slavíček on mathematical theories in Brno, where he died in 1715.
+He remained in this position after Charles took over the Spanish throne, within the War of the Spanish Succession, and therefore returned to Spain with him (1704–1713).
+After nine years in Spain, and the defeat of Charles, Kresa went back to the Lands of the Bohemian Crown, working with the help of Karel Slavíček on mathematical theories in Brno, where he died in 1715.